 Choose the game you want to run, enter the number of players and that's it: You just have to communicate their logins to your students and have them connect to the site with their phones, tablets or laptops.
 You can then observe and debrief the game through your interface.

 New!
-2 weeks ago, we added an introductory simulation about monopoly pricing, marginal cost, sunk cost and price elasticity of demand ("1-player" section):
+One month ago, we added an introductory simulation about monopoly pricing, marginal cost, sunk cost and price elasticity of demand ("1-player" section):

 The first game has players compete in 5 separate markets for differentiated goods, with identical demands.
 In each market, marginal costs are the same (constant and low).
 By cons, from a market to another, fixed costs (avoidable or not) and the production capacities vary greatly.